ODCS1/Canteen-Management/README.md

     ```
     python --version
     ```
-4. Run main.py:
+4. Install Dependencies:
     ```
+    pip install pyside6 pyodbc
+5. Run main.py:
+    ```
     python main.py
     ```

 ---

 ⚡ Thank you for visiting my Repository!
-If you like what you saw, please favorite it and follow me to see more interesting projects coming soon.
+If you like what you saw, please star it and follow me to see more interesting projects coming soon.